SynergiTech/.github/profile/README.md

 ## 📜 Licence

 Our repositories are governed by their respective licences.
-Please refer to the `LICENCE` file in each project for details.
+Please refer to the `LICENSE` file in each project for details.

 Thank you for visiting **Synergi Tech**!